ScopeLift/umbra-protocol/README.md

 ## Development

 This repository uses [yarn](https://yarnpkg.com/) for package management and [volta](https://volta.sh/) for dev tool version management.
 Both are prerequisites for setting up your development environment.
+The repository also requires [foundry](https://github.com/gakonst/foundry) for development of periphery smart contracts.

 ### Components